quer/the-steam-awards/README.md

 If you do not use default settings, you have to add the setting in the files also. as it will use the settings.

  * `npm run SetSpecialAccountText` -> will add the property to each account, whit a index in it.
- * `npm run ConvertFromLineFormat` -> will add account from a text file with the format `username:password:sharedsecret:SpecialAccountText` (only username and password is mandatory)
+ * `npm run ConvertFromLineFormat [FilePath]` -> will add account from a text file with the format `username:password:sharedsecret:SpecialAccountText` (only username and password is mandatory)

 # Wiki
 Read more in the wiki